sunbeam-labs/sbx_contigs/README.md

 # Sunbeam Contigs extension

-This is an extension to select [contigs](https://github.com/sunbeam-labs/sunbeam/blob/dev/rules/assembly/assembly.rules) based on the [blast summary](https://github.com/sunbeam-labs/sunbeam/blob/dev/rules/annotation/annotation.rules) for a give taxon of interest, e.g. Escherichia coli, calculate the coverage by mapping reads, summarize coverage and generate coverage plot.
+This is an extension to select [contigs](https://github.com/sunbeam-labs/sunbeam/blob/dev/rules/assembly/assembly.rules) based on the [blast summary](https://github.com/sunbeam-labs/sunbeam/blob/dev/rules/annotation/annotation.rules) for a give taxon of interest, e.g. Escherichia coli.

+In parallel, this extension also calculates the coverage for the all the contigs passing the size selection by aligning reads back, summarize coverage and generate coverage plot.

 ## Installing